accert-dev/ACCERT/docs/source/user/install.rst

 **Through Command Line**

-- Execute ACCERT using Python:
+- Execute ACCERT using Python from the repository root:

   .. code-block:: shell

+      $ cd ACCERT
-      $ python ACCERT/src/Main.py -i myinput.son
+      $ python src/Main.py -i tutorial/accert/PWR12-BE.son

-  - Replace `myinput.son` with your input file, such as `PWR12-BE.son` or `ABR1000.son`.
+  - Replace ``tutorial/accert/PWR12-BE.son`` with your input file, such as ``tutorial/accert/ABR1000.son`` or another ``.son`` file.

 Troubleshooting
 ---------------